shane-staret/AI-Vacuum-Bucknell-CSCI-357/README.md

 #### 4a) To run the Roomba program, type `python vacuum.py` in the terminal.
 #### 4b) To run the sandwich building program, type `python sandwich.py` in the terminal.

-## Issues
-#### We were able to nail down the spiral pattern for the Roomba, however, we were not completely able to implement the wall bouncing and then straight pattern behavior.
-We mostly were able to replicate it and the Roomba acts quite intelligently, however, we do not believe these behaviors were implemented as intended. ¯\\\_(ツ)\_/¯

 ## Important Documents
 #### *  [sandwich.py Flow Diagram](https://gitlab.bucknell.edu/krd008/csci357-sp21a/blob/master/docs/sandwich.py%20Flow%20Diagram.pdf)
 #### *  [vacuumAgent.py Flow Diagram & GEA Worksheet](https://gitlab.bucknell.edu/krd008/csci357-sp21a/blob/master/docs/CogSci%20Assignment%20GEA%20and%20Flowchart.pdf)